-We also establish compensation programs and bonuses for our leaders that are partially based upon the achievement of Adjusted EBITDAR targets.
+We also establish compensation programs and bonuses for our leaders that are partially based upon the achievement of Adjusted EBITDAR targets, certain Non-GAAP Financial Measures.

 Despite the importance of these measures in analyzing our underlying business, designing incentive compensation and for our goal setting, the Non-GAAP Financial Measures have no standardized meaning defined by GAAP.
 Therefore, certain of our Non-GAAP Financial Measures have limitations as analytical tools, and they should not be considered in isolation, or as a substitute for analysis of our results as reported in accordance with GAAP.
 Some of these limitations are: